Blue-Matter/MSEtool/cran-comments.md

 ## Note to CRAN Maintainers
-* This is a patch that fixes a C++ memory leak in the previous major release
+* This is a patch that fixes a few minor but important issues

 ## Test environments
 * local - Windows 4.0.3